becavin-lab/checkatlas/README.md

 ![Static Badge](https://img.shields.io/badge/Linting-flake8%20black%20mypy-yellow)

 CheckAtlas is a one liner tool to check the quality of your single-cell atlases.
 For every atlas, it produces the quality control tables and figures which can be then processed by multiqc.
-CheckAtlas is able to load Scanpy, Seurat, and CellRanger files.
+CheckAtlas is able to check the quality of Scanpy, Seurat, and CellRanger files.

 More information on the [read the doc page](https://checkatlas.readthedocs.io/en/latest/)